-- 448.-(1) The Rules Committee appointed under section 80(3) of the Supreme Court of Judicature Act (Cap.
-322) may make Rules of Court - (a) to regulate and prescribe - (i) proceedings and the practice and procedure of the Court under this Act; - (ii) proceedings and the practice and procedure of the Appellate Division of the High Court or the Court of Appeal on an appeal from the Court; and
+448.-(1) The Rules Committee appointed under section 80(3) of the Supreme Court of Judicature Act (Cap.
+322) may make Rules of Court -

+(a) to regulate and prescribe -

-- (iii) any matters incidental to or relating to any such proceedings, practice and procedure; - (b) to provide for fees and costs for the proceedings mentioned in paragraph (a); - (c) to prescribe rules as to meetings ordered by the Court;
+- (i) proceedings and the practice and procedure of the Court under this Act; - (ii) proceedings and the practice and procedure of the Court of Appeal on an appeal from the Court; and - (iii) any matters incidental to or relating to any such proceedings, practice and procedure; - (b) to provide for fees and costs for the proceedings mentioned in paragraph (a); - (c) to prescribe rules as to meetings ordered by the Court; - (d) to prescribe such matters as are required by this Act to be prescribed by Rules of Court made under this section; and - (e) to provide for matters generally with respect to corporate insolvency proceedings or bankruptcy proceedings under this Act.

-- (d) to prescribe such matters as are required by this Act to be prescribed by Rules of Court made under this section; and - (e) to provide for matters generally with respect to corporate insolvency proceedings or bankruptcy proceedings under this Act. - (2) Without limiting subsection (1), the Rules of Court made under this section may provide for the following matters: - (a) the manner in which, and the time within which, any application is to be made to the Court, the Appellate Division of the High Court or the Court of Appeal under this Act;
+(2) Without limiting subsection (1), the Rules of Court made under this section may provide for the following matters:

+(a) the manner in which, and the time within which, any application is to be made to the Court or the Court of Appeal under this Act;